 The basics of sonar had been discovered and utilized during World War II as a form of maritime warfare.
 In the early 1960s, scientists discovered that sending sound waves into the body would bounce off the internal structures and then returned to the ultrasound machine to be reformatted into images for doctors to see.
 This allowed doctors to non-invasively search for tumors and other growths.

-Looking for medical imaging in the Louisiana area?
+Looking for medical imaging in Louisiana?
 At Doctors Imaging, we’re Radiologists concerned with patient care.
-Meet our Radiologists here.
+Meet our Radiologists or request your next medical impaging appointment online.